Information regarding the coronavirus

 It is therefore important to take, or continue to take, the following measures very seriously at this time:

 - Currently, no educational activities are taking place on campus, so online education is the norm.
 An exception will be made for examinations, practicals (such as graduation and design education) and guidance of vulnerable students.
 With due observance of the measures in force, these activities can continue, even if these activities are planned in locations other than university buildings.

 - Keep a distance of 1.5 metres, carefully observe the hygiene measures, and avoid crowded places.

 - Keep your visit to the campus as short as possible.
 Only remain on campus if there is no other option.

 - Employees work from home, unless there is really no other option.
-Employees only come to the campus for location-specific work, e.g. researchers working in a laboratory and teachers giving lectures.
-Employees who are unable to work from home due to their personal circumstances are also allowed to come to the university.
+Employees only come to the campus for location-specific work, e.g. researchers working in a laboratory.
+Only come to campus in consultation with your manager.
+There are care-, emergency-, and special leave arrangements for employees.